 Italy exhibits extremely diverse weather conditions.
 The weather in Italy remains stable during summers but climatic conditions keep varying in the autumn, winter, and spring seasons.

 The Italy weather varies from place to place.
-The inland northern areas of Italy experience continental climate, while the coastal areas of Liguria and the peninsula south of Florence experience the Mediterranean climate.
+The inland northern areas of Italy experience a continental climate, while the coastal areas of Liguria and the peninsula south of Florence experience the Mediterranean climate.
 The winters are mild and the summers are hot and dry.
-The climatic conditions of the coastal areas of the peninsula are quite different to that of the interior regions, especially in the winter months.
+The climatic conditions of the coastal areas of the peninsula are quite different from that of the interior regions, especially in the winter months.
 The regions at higher altitudes experience a cold and wet climate and it frequently snows in these regions.

 The month of May is warm with lovely roses blooming across Italy.
 June with the longest day 21 st of June experiences weather quite similar to that in May, but it gets extremely hot towards the end.
 Especially the southern areas experience great heat.

 In October the days are bright and sunny and called “ottobrate romane” by the Italians.
-The temperature is often very low in the northern regions of Italy and the regions at higher altitudes, especially during the night.November has short days and the weather usually is quite rainy though not very cold.
-December holds the shortest days of the year with temperature falling extremely.
+The temperature is often very low in the northern regions of Italy and the regions at higher altitudes, especially during the night.